philoniare/fsnd/TicTacToe Game/README.md

 vertically wins the game.
 'Moves' are sent to the `make_move` endpoint which will reply with either: `board_state`, 'draw', 'you win', or 'you lose' (if the other player manages to fulfill the winning conditions).
-Many different Tic Tac Toe games can be played by many different Users at any given time.
-Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.
+Multiple Tic Tac Toe games can be played by users at any given time.
+Each game can be retrieved by using the path parameter `urlsafe_game_key`.

 ##Score Keeping:
-The score for the Tic Tac Toe game is simply the number of moves that the player had to make in order to win the game.
+The score for the Tic Tac Toe game is the number of moves that the player had to make in order to win the game.
 The smaller it is, the better.
 Also, each user has a property for keeping of number of games won and number of games lost, which are included in calculating the performance (win/loss ratio) of user.